Share on:

 Understanding Tactile Wayfinding

 Tactile wayfinding refers to embedded tactile ground surface indicators that outline designated pedestrian circulation paths and key points of interest across public landscapes like transit hubs, parks, and plazas.
-They provide a tangible navigation channel that users with vision impairments can detect through their feet or canes.
+Code-compliant wayfinding bars provide a tangible navigation channel that users with vision impairments can detect through their feet or canes.

 Tactile wayfinding solutions feature flat-topped bars, cone bars, or raised dots arranged in the direction of travel.
 This consistent alignment perpendicularly to the path of movement provides essential orientation cues.
 Users can trace the patterns with their foot or cane to discern the safe walking direction.